 A rag rug is made out of your leftover fabric scraps, or old tarnished clothes and rags!
-It’s a great fun way to recycle and repurpose.
-You’ll love this old homesteading tradition.
-I know I have.
-That’s why I’m sharing it with all of you so you can have fun, and keep your door step clean all the time!
+It’s a great and fun way to recycle and repurpose.
+You’ll fall in love this old homesteading tradition.
+I know I have!
+That’s why I’m sharing it with all of you so you can have fun, and keep your doorstep clean all the time!

 Homesteading Tradition: Rag Rug Tutorial

 Lately, it is highly practical for everyone to recycle.
 It’s just a smarter way of living, not to mention the dwindling landfill space and non-renewable resources such as fossil fuels like gas that we use daily in vehicles.
 However, recycling is not a new concept.